By Carla Olivo, Marine Spouse

 Bats, Bats, and More Bats!

 Some get creeped out.
 Others enjoy the novelty.
 However you feel, there is nothing quite like a bat-viewing party!
 From March through October, more than 20 million Mexican free-tailed bats make their home in Bracken Cave just outside the San Antonio city limits.
-Each evening at dusk, 50,000 bats emerge to dine on mosquitos and other insects.
+Each evening at dusk, 50,000 bats emerge to dine on mosquitoes and other insects.
 Beginning in mid-July and running into August, Bat Conservation International hosts a Tuesday-evening information session and bat-viewing party across from the Camden Bridge along the Museum Reach.

 San Antonio Stock Show & Rodeo